 The cost of books varies among courses.
-The college Bookstore staff will provide assistance in identifying the books needed and the price for those books.
-Textbook courses and price information can also be accessed on the college course search website: www.midlandstech.edu.
+The Bookstore staff will provide assistance in identifying the books needed and the price for those books.
+Textbook and price information can also be accessed on the college course search website: MIDLANDSTECH.EDU.